neijrr/nextcloud_passwords_handbook_ru/Administrators/Administrative-Settings.md

 **None** just delivers one of five default images.

 #### Website Preview API Key
 If you use a service with an api, you have to put your api key here.

+## Other Settings

+#### Remove deleted objects from database
+Specifies the time after which passwords, folders and tags deleted by the user will be removed from the database permanently.
+This setting does not affect the data of deleted users which will always be deleted permanently.

 ## Caches